Electrical & Electronic Appliances Spare Parts Trading License in Dubai

 Licensing and Compliance Requirements

-Businesses holding this licence must comply with UAE federal trade regulations, Dubai Customs requirements, and any product-specific standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
+Businesses holding this license must comply with UAE federal trade regulations, Dubai Customs requirements, and any product-specific standards set by the Emirates Authority for Standardisation and Metrology (ESMA).
 Key compliance points include:

 All imported goods must meet UAE conformity marking requirements where applicable

-Annual licence renewal is mandatory to maintain trading rights
+Annual license renewal is mandatory to maintain trading rights

 Corporate tax registration with the Federal Tax Authority is required for businesses meeting the threshold